 Filing for divorce is not an easy decision to make.
 There are many things to think about as you try to make the best choice for you and your children.
 As you think about filing for divorce we wanted to offer some things to consider before you make that final decision.

 Vesting of a retirement account

 All assets owned by you and your spouse individually and jointly go into the marital pot and are subject to division during a divorce.
 Do you or your spouse have a retirement account?
 Are you vested in the account?
 You may want to time the filing of your divorce to include or exclude a pension or retirement account.
 If you are not vested in a pension or retirement account yet, you may want to file sooner rather than later.
 Your spouse may have a pension or retirement account that has not vested yet.
-You may want to delay filing for divorce until vesting occurs on your spouses pension or retirement account.
-That way the value of the pension will be included in the martial estate.
+You may want to delay filing for divorce until vesting occurs on your spouse’s pension or retirement account.
+That way the value of the pension will be included in the marital estate.